11daniel/DLSU/README.md

 - CSSECUR - Cybersecurity Fundamentals
 - CAPSTONE - Capstone Project

+## Minor in Cybersecurity
+- ITSECUR
+- NSCOM01
+- NSSECU2
+- NSSECU3

-This document serves as a roadmap of my learning journey in Computer Science, highlighting key subjects covered each year.
+This document serves as a roadmap for my learning journey in Computer Science, highlighting key subjects covered each year.